d4darius/weather/README.md

 # MCP server for travel planning

 This document is based on the tutorial showcased on the official MCP page about building an MCP server and expands it by using the weather information to plan flights
+- The link to the official repo is the following: https://github.com/modelcontextprotocol/quickstart-resources/tree/main/weather-server-python

 # Initial Considerations